PNNL-CompBio/Snekmer/docs/_build/html/_sources/getting_started/modes.rst.txt

     │   ├── ...
     │   └── ...

-The user should then modify **search.yaml** to point toward the appropriate basis set, scorer, and model directories.
+The user should then modify their configuration file to point towards the appropriate basis set, scorer, and model directories.

 Executing ``snekmer search --configfile search.yaml`` produces the following output files and directories in addition to the files